delta6626/365-days-of-code/README.md

 - Day 222 ✅: Refactored code, polished UI text, added a basic footer, and redesigned the Pro badge
 - Day 223 ✅: Started the browse page with the title, subtitle, and a search bar with an icon
 - Day 224 ✅: Revamped the contacts page by adding a search bar to filter through contacts
+- Day 225 ✅: Set up the Browse page UI with a search input, a filters button, and a Zustand store for managing the filter menu state

 ## 📌 Notes